IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 The installer prompts you for some basic options to configure Dataverse to send email using your SMTP server, but in many cases, extra configuration may be necessary.

-Make sure the :ref:`dataverse.mail.support-email` has been set.
+Make sure the :ref:`dataverse.mail.system-email` has been set.
 Email will not be sent without it.
+A hint will be logged about this fact.
+If you want to separate system email from your support team's email, take a look at :ref:`dataverse.mail.support-email`.

 Then check the list of commonly used settings at the top of :ref:`dataverse.mail.mta`.